VibeCoder01/SystemInsightsAnalyser/README.md

 This application is designed with your privacy in mind.
 All file processing and analysis happens **entirely within your web browser**.

 -   **No Server Uploads**: The contents of your uploaded files are **never** sent to or stored on any server.
--   **Local Session Storage**: To provide the "Session Persistence" feature (which remembers your files when you reopen the app), the file content is stored in your browser's `localStorage`.
+-   **Local Configuration Storage**: To provide the "Intelligent Configuration Memory" feature, column mappings and other settings are stored in your browser's `localStorage`.
 This data remains on your own computer and is not transmitted over the network.

 ## Key Features

-- **Session Persistence**: The application automatically saves your session.
-When you reopen the app, it pre-loads the files you were working with, allowing you to pick up right where you left off.
 - **Intelligent Configuration Memory**: The app remembers the column mappings for files you've configured before.
 If you upload a file with the same content again, it will be automatically configured, saving you repetitive setup work.
 - **Multi-Source Data Ingestion**: Upload data from multiple systems in simple `.csv` or `.txt` format.
 The app prevents uploading files with the same name to avoid confusion.
 - **Consolidated Machine View**: Get a single, unified list of all unique machines found across all your files.
 This view shows the most recent timestamp a machine was seen by *any* system, preventing false positives from a single stale data source.